October 2022–June 2023

 - Step 2: Register for the corresponding Teacher Professional Development Session

 - Step 2: Attend Teacher Professional Development Session virtually

-- Step 3: Watch the performance on the LoganCenterSchoolMatinee Website
+- Step 3: Attend the performance at the Logan Center

 - Step 4: Encourage students to answer the post performance questions

 - Step 5: Complete a brief post performance survey

 Grades: 9-12 /10:30-11:30a)